NorbertKrupa/vertica-kit/README.md

 ## Vertica Diagnostic Queries
 The goal of these queries is to provide as much information as possible covering monitoring, diagnostics and performance tuning.
 This idea is heavily inspired by [Glenn Barry's](http://www.sqlskills.com/blogs/glenn/category/dmv-queries/) SQL Server diagnostic queries and [Ola Hallengren's](http://ola.hallengren.com/) SQL Server maintenance solution.

-The January 2015 release has the following changes:
+The April 2015 release has the following changes:
-* Updated documentation links to latest version
+* Updated unused projection query to exclude system tables
 * Adds diagnostic query
- * User sessions which are open but may be inactive
+ * Cluster query distribution to identify potential load balancing issues

 ### Diagnostic Views